ef-end-y/pycharm-in-django-debug-toolbar/README.md

 ## Pycharm Panel for Django Debug Toolbar ##
-Open http://your.site/path/to/somewhere in your Django project.
+Run your Django project and open http://your.site/path/to/somewhere in a browser.
 Do you want to see what part of the code handles that url?
 One click and an editor will be opened with cursor at the right place.
 This is a plugin for [Django Debug Toolbar](https://github.com/django-debug-toolbar/django-debug-toolbar).

 ## Setup
 ```python